Navigating Conversations with Patients on Elder Abuse & Intimate Partner Violence

 AUTHORS: Yuriko de la Cruz (NACHC) and Anna Marjavi (Director, Health Partners on IPV + Exploitation, Futures Without Violence) October 2, 2023 “Never assume that domestic violence is not affecting someone in your workplace.
 Victims of domestic violence often suffer in secret, in part because they have been conditioned to believe they deserve the abuse, and […]

-Update Your Information to Avoid a Gap in Medicaid Coverage Post COVID
+Update Your Information to Avoid a Gap in Medicaid Coverage Post Pandemic

 March 17, 2023 In 2020, federal pandemic legislation required states to ensure “continuous coverage” for most people enrolled in Medicaid during the Public Health Emergency (PHE).
 In exchange, states received enhanced Medicaid funding.
 This meant that millions of people were able to keep their health insurance during the pandemic.
 Congress’ year-end spending bill ends this […]